Skip to main content

 In any case: after doing quite a bit of battle, we have now implemented the LSP-side behavior of LSPS2, and we are ready for YOU, the client developer, to try it out.

-Please fire up your LDK Node(s) and give this a whirl
+Please fire up your LDK Node(s) and give it a whirl